ProjectL/Remote/README.md

-Remote - Subjective Notification & Posting
+Remote - Subscriber Notifications & Posting
 ======

+Datastreams are the life blood of Project L.
+Pretty much all the data from one moment in time transferred to many other people, places and times.

-Datastream's travel from a subscriber's remote to the L/Cloud.
+These Datastreams travel from a subscriber's remote to the L/Cloud to other subscriber remotes and TVs.

 Each datastream must have a streamtype.